andrew1007/mrfa-demo/article/part2.md

 ## Selectors with extra parameters

-Selectors with multiple parameters are trickier to write.
-They need to be written as curried functions.
+Selectors other parameters are trickier to write.
+The function needs to be curried.
 The reason will become apparent when memoization is covered.

 ```typescript
 const makeGetDocById = (id) => (state) => state.docs[id];